ddeleon267/ddeleon-cli-app/NOTES.md

 9/21
 Some helpful notes on setting up scraper class in collaboration objects video around 27:-- Also in antipatterns video ~31

+Really struggled with the CLI today.
+I want the user to be able to exit successfully at any point in the program without getting stuck in a loop or something similar.
+Was mostly successful, but at some points the user would have to enter exit twice in order to exit successfully.

+After the #explore_beer method is called I would really like for the user to get back to the previous list of beers easily to select other beers.
+I think I will come back to that later, though, as I want to get to refactoring my code so that it at least relies on objects (locations, beers) instead of strings.